by Rowan Costello

 the 4 c’s of great content

 The bar has never been higher for brands that want to produce content.
-Are strategists up to the challenge of taking the brand out of branded content, and putting the human element back in?
-In short, branded content now needs to be as good an un-branded content.
+Are strategists up to the challenge of taking the brand out of branded content and putting the human element back in?
+In short, branded content now needs to be as good as unbranded content.

-Context: To create brilliant cut-through content, you need to understand what your audiences needs, and desires.
-But you also need to take into account where the content lives, be it print, video or audio.
-And what time of day they consume it, in what mindset they most likely to be in, and how often they engage with it.
+Context: To create brilliant cut-through content, you need to understand what your audience needs and desires.
+But you also need to take into account where the content lives, be it print, video, or audio.
+And what time of day they consume it, in what mindset they are most likely to be, and how often they engage with it.

 Creativity: Potent storytelling is still the core component of all successful content.
 If we don’t care about the characters, aren’t interested in the story being told, or aren’t compelled to watch until the end, then it is unlikely the content will be successful.
 Write and pitch a story so strong that it’s impossible not to make.

-Collaboration: The best content succeeds in drawing his audience into the communication, not as passive subjects, but as active and willing participants.
-Today your audience is unlikely to want to sit idly by and consume the content you have created for them.
-They will want to be involved, have an impact on the direction of content, and be recognised for their contributions.
+Collaboration: The best content succeeds in drawing its audience into the communication, not as passive subjects, but as active and willing participants.
+Today, your audience is unlikely to want to sit idly by and consume the content you have created for them.
+They will want to be involved, have an impact on the direction of the content, and be recognised for their contributions.
 What’s more, if they are involved, they are more likely to share their efforts.
 There is great value in creating content that connects members of your target audience together.
-By employing a pier-to-pier approach, you create a mutually beneficial scenario that creates a virtuous circle of connectivity around your brand.
+By employing a peer-to-peer approach, you create a mutually beneficial scenario that generates a virtuous circle of connectivity around your brand.

-Continuity: There is one of the reasons shows like True Detective, Breaking Bad, and Stranger Things are successful.
+Continuity: There is a reason shows like True Detective, Breaking Bad, and Stranger Things are successful.
 They have long-established audiences who know there will be a new episode on a regular basis.
-The same goes for the branded stuff.
+The same goes for branded content.
 Just look at Kyra TV’s meteoric rise to millions of views.
 There is great value in sustaining efforts over time, ensuring a loyal audience is built around your content.